The Kite Runner :: Book Review

 That and the whole narration is so cliched, that it makes it impossible to appreciate it.
 Things like,

 'The driver pulled up to a narrow building at a busy corner where two winding streets intersected.
-I paid the driver, took my lone suitcase, and walked up to the intricately carved door.'
+I paid the driver, took my lone suitcase, and walked up to the intricately carved door.'and

-'So I left the room and went looking for another hotel, unaware that almost a year would pass before I would hear Sohrab speak another word.
+'So I left the room and went looking for another hotel, unaware that almost a year would pass before I would hear Sohrab speak another word.and

 Of course the emotional quotient exists in the book.
 It makes you feel.
 Feel for the little boy Hassan, feel for his son Sohrab, feel for the way the past haunts a person (in this case, both Baba and Amir).
 The reviews that I have read in appreciation of the book bank only on the emotional quotient of the book.
 That aside, very little can be appreciated in the book.
 It alone cannot hold a book a genius.